Tushartinker23/Task-7/Readme.md

 1. Ran a SQL query to get:
    - Total quantity sold
    - Total revenue per product
-2. Ran an additional SQL query to get overall sales totals (optional).
+2. Ran an additional SQL query to get overall sales totals .
 3. Loaded SQL results into Pandas DataFrame.
 4. Printed the results to the console.
 5. Visualized product-wise revenue using a **bar chart** with Matplotlib.